Shopify/remote-dom/packages/core/README.md

 #### `RemoteReceiver`

-`RemoteReceiver` converts remote elements into a basic JavaScript representation, and allows subscribing to individual elements in the remote environment.
-This can be useful for mapping remote elements to components in a JavaScript framework; the [`@remote-dom/react` library](../react#remoterenderer) uses this receiver to map remote elements to React components.
+A `RemoteReceiver` stores remote elements into a basic JavaScript representation, and allows subscribing to individual elements in the remote environment.
+This can be useful for mapping remote elements to components in a JavaScript framework; for example, the [`@remote-dom/react` library](../react#remoterenderer) uses this receiver to map remote elements to React components.

 An empty remote receiver can be created using the `RemoteReceiver` constructor: